alicanyuksel/earthquakes-in-turkey/README.md

 # Web Scraping: The earthquakes in Turkey

 The script will scrape **Kandilli Rasathanesi**'s site for the purpose of structuring the data into the json files.
 Once the script is executed, you'll get a txt file and a json file created with the data scraped.
-You can take a look on the folder **examples**.
+You can take a look at the folder **examples**.

 # Requirements